Mindfulness +Anxiety Counseling ~ Los Angeles + Online

 Let’s be real.
 Anxiety can be uncomfortable!
 Yet, it’s also a very common and normal emotion.
 Learning the art of Mindfulness is one of the best ways I’ve found to tame anxiety.

-We all experience anxiety in life, some anxiety is healthy and normal like when we are experiencing something new or different (going on an interview, waiting on a phone call about a medical results, going on a new adventure, moving, etc).
-However, when anxiety becomes unmanageable, it can affect and interfere with all aspects of your life: work, school, relationships, hobbies, etc.
+We all experience anxiety in life, some anxiety is healthy and normal.
+For example, when we are experiencing something new or different (going on an interview, waiting on a phone call about a medical results, going on a new adventure, moving, etc) we may experience a form of healthy anxiety.
+However, when we experience unhealthy anxiety that becomes unmanageable, it can affect and interfere with all aspects of your life: work, school, relationships, hobbies, etc.

 Anxiety becomes a problem when you get stuck in this constant state of worry and overthinking (either fixated on the past or future).
 If left untreated, it typically increases over time and gets worse (like pressure building in a volcano, eventually it will explode).